eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 *Figure 3: State-chart of PID*

-There are two possible transitions from a valid PID: either it automatically expires, by passage to the *‘validity end date*’ or it is actively revoked by its Provider.
+There are twothree possible transitions from a valid PID: eitherit is delete by the user, it automatically expires, by passage to the ‘validity end date’ or it is actively revoked by its Provider.
 Expiration and revocation are essentially independent transitions.
-Once PID is expired or revoked, it cannot transition back to valid.
+Once PID is expired, deleted or revoked, it cannot transition back to valid.
 Update of PID (i.e., because of a name change) always requires re-issuing.

 ### 4.2.3.
 EUDI Wallet Solution Lifecycle